 Milla Jovovich (born December 17, 1975) is an American actress, model, and musician.
-Her starring roles then to Sacramento, California.
+Her starring roles in numerous science fiction and action films led the music channel VH1 to deem her the "reigning queen of kick-butt" in 2006.
+In 2004, Forbes determined that she was the highest-paid model in the world.
+Born in then to Sacramento, California.
 She finally settled in Los Angeles seven months later.
 In 1987, at the age of